HilthonTT/TheMonitorBot/README.md

 Pick (or create) a private staff-only channel.
 All moderation actions, auto-warn reports, honeypot bans, and ticket transcripts get posted here.
-Without this set, those events still happen but nothing is logged anywhere public.
+Without this set, those events still happen but transcripts get posted back in the ticket channel as a fallback.

 #### Required for tickets